 Good A-Level grades are not a strict requirement.
 All applications are welcome and will be reviewed by our recruitment partners based on their own merits.
 If you have any mitigating circumstances that affected any of your academic results, we recommend that you include them in your application.

 Your cover letter should tell us about you, why you are interested in a career in law and why you are applying to Slaughter and May.
 You should also include any other information which you think may be relevant to your application.
-Please ensure that your cover letter is no longer than one side of A4 and address it to Janine Arnold, Senior Manager – Trainee Recruitment.
+Please ensure that your cover letter is no longer than one side of A4 and address it to Janine Arnold, Head of Recruitment.

 We recommend that your CV is no more than 2 sides of A4.
 The information included should be factual – tell us what you have done, where and when.
 You should include details of everything you have been involved with, whether or not these activities are related to a career in law.
 We want to understand your journey and how you spend your time outside of your studies.